Srekel/zig-sparse-set/README.md

 ## :confused: What is a Sparse Set? :confused:

-A Sparse Set is a fairly simple data structure with some properties that make it especially useful for some aspects in game development, but you know... it's probably interesting for other areas too.
+A Sparse Set - well, this implementation technique specifically at least - is a fairly simple data structure with some properties that make it especially useful for some aspects in game development, but you know... it's probably interesting for other areas too.

 Here's a good introduction: https://research.swtch.com/sparse